Philip K. Dick at the Movies

 - The Adjustment Bureau (2011) based on the 1954 short story The Adjustment Team with Matt Damon and Emily Blunt.
 George Nolfi (Ocean's Twelve, The Sentinel) is the screenwriter and director.
 The Adjustment Bureau is described as a sci-fi romance about a congressman in love with a ballet dancer who discovers that Earth is one big sound stage controlled by strange outside forces.
 The movie has been released in March 2011.

-- A remake of Total Recall, the 1990 movie starring Arnold Schwartzenegger, based on the short story "We Can Remember It For You Wholesale", will be released in the summer of 2012.
-The movie stars Collin Farell.
+- Total Recall (2012) Remake of the 1990 movie starring Arnold Schwartzenegger, based on the short story "We Can Remember It For You Wholesale".
+Directed by Len Wiseman.
+With Colin Farrell, Bokeem Woodbine, Bryan Cranston.

 Upcoming Movies